emcf/WolfEngine/README.md

 # WolfEngine

 A C# .NET remake of the Wolfenstein-3D Engine.
-The challenge of this project: No libraries.
+The challenge of this project is to only use System.Drawing. _No OpenGL, no OpenTK, no DirectX, no XNA._

 ![Wolfenstein Logo (id Software)](http://www.adweek.com/socialtimes/files/2012/05/wolfenstein-logo-type-300x80.png)